ptrcao/02-Advanced-CSS-02-Challenge/readme.md

 > WHEN I click on the images of the applications
 THEN I am taken to that deployed application

-&#9745; Since I do not currently have completed projects, I have linked to Google as a placeholder.
-These will be updated as the course progresses.
+&#9745; Since I do not currently have completed projects, I have linked to Google, or `#`, as a placeholder.
+These will be updated as the course progresses, and beyond.

 > WHEN I resize the page or view the site on various screens and devices THEN I am presented with a responsive layout that adapts to my viewport